These academics know the U.K. election result before anyone else

 "We try to go to the same polling stations each time," he said.
 "You are trying to model the change in vote in specific areas of the country."

-The model missed widely in 1992, but has been broadly accurate in the years since.
-In 2015, it correctly predicted that the Conservatives would win an outright majority.
+The exit poll missed widely in 1992, but a new methodology has produced broadly accurate results in recent years.
+In 2015, it predicted that the Conservatives would be the largest party, with a chance of an overall majority.

 That was an outcome that few expected -- and many didn't believe until hours later.